mobinic1101/mobinic1101/README.md

 # 💫 About Me:
-Self-taught Python developer with 2+ years of experience in Django and FastAPI, skilled in SQL, NoSQL, and full-stack development.
-Familiar with Docker, Git, and Linux.
+Self-taught Python developer with 2+ years of experience in Django and FastAPI, skilled in SQL, NoSQL, Familiar with Docker, Git, Linux etc....
 Proven ability to build scalable backend solutions.
 Seeking a challenging role to contribute to innovative projects.

 # 💻 Tech Stack:
 ## Backend Technologies